-Ralph Waldo Emerson Junior High School Site library of technology \$1,600.00 Technology 1.
+Ralph Waldo Emerson Junior High School Site library of technology \$1,200.00 Technology 1.
 Develop a site library of chromebooks, graphing calculators and e-readers to close the digital divide and allow more students access to online media and instructional supplies.
-Resources to support library collection \$1,000.00 Library Improv After School intervention \$2,400.00 Other Continue to fund the Student Study Space Program, which is a voluntary homework club where students can get homework assistance after school Curriculum, Instruction/Materials \$1,000.00 Other 1.
+Resources to support library collection \$1,000.00 Library Improvement 1.
+Continue the process of weeding outdated materials 2.
+Monitor and log new purchases to update collectionssurvey areas of large need3.
+New purchases will focus on digital access to required curriculum through use of e-readers, playaways, and other online media Academic intervention \$2,400.00 Other Redesign the After School Study program.
+Under our current model, one teacher is available every afternoon in the library offering academic tutoring and support to students who voluntarily attend, or are encouraged by parents and teachers to attend.
+Under the new proposed model, the after school study space will be hosted and supervised by library technicians, and Targeted Student Intervention (TSI) will become a search and serve model.
+Teachers involved in the program, will identify students at risk, prioritizing the students in the subgroups most at risk (Low SED and Hispanic/Latino students).
+Teacher will set up meeting times, assess, intervene, and monitor academic progress.
+Curriculum, Instruction/Materials \$500.00 Other 1.
 Provide funding which will allow teachers to use ancillary materials/curriculum (Board/District approvedaligned to standards) to support learning in the core subject areas 2.
-Provide funds to purchase modified curriculum/materials (Board/District approved- aligned to standards) to support Special Education students in accessing general education core content Curriculum/materials \$1,000.00 Other Provide funding which will allow teachers purchase needed materials or supports for the elective classes and AIM Choir Accompanist support \$600.00 Other Provide funding which will allow teachers purchase needed materials or supports for the elective classes and AIM Development of informational texts and media literacy \$1,000.00 Library Improv vement 1.
+Provide funds to purchase modified curriculum/materials (Board/District approved- aligned to standards) to support Special Education students in accessing general education core content Curriculum/materials \$500.00 Other Provide funding which will allow teachers purchase needed materials or supports for the elective classes and AIM Development of informational texts and media literacy \$1,000.00 Library Improvement 1.
 Librarian will work with departments to find ways to incorporate Information and media literacy units into our core curricularareas which support the "Big 6".2.
 Librarian will participate in Department Head meetings3.
 Librarian will participate as needed in Department and Grade Level meetings to support student achievement4.
-Librarian will encourage increased student attendance in the library before, during and after school Development of digital resources via Overdrive online library system \$1,608.00 Library Improv vement 1.
+Librarian will encourage increased student attendance in the library before, during and after school

+Development of digital resources via Overdrive online library system \$1,211.00 Library Improvement 1.
 Librarian will work with departments to find ways to incorporate Information and media literacy units into our core curricularareas which support the "Big 6".2.
 Librarian will participate in Department Head meetings3.
-Librarian will participate as needed in Department and Grade Level meetings to support student achievement4.
-Librarian will encourage increased student attendance in the library before, during and after school

-VEB program teacher VSA and materials \$1,000.00 School Climate 1.Continue to develop and implement WEB program for all incoming 7th grade students.
-2. Continue to support outreach and mentoring opportunities including Anti Bullying training at feeder elementary schools through student leadership groups like Peer Helpers3.
-Have quarterly WEB events with WEB leaders and their 7th grade groups 4.
+Librarian will participate as needed in Department and Grade Level meeting to support student achievement4.
+Librarian will encourage increased student attendance in the library before, during and after school WEB program teacher VSA and materials \$1,000.00 School Climate 1.Continue to develop and implement WEB program for all incoming 7th grade students.
+2. Continue to support outreach and mentoring opportunities including Anti Bullying training at feeder elementary schools through student leadership groups like Peer Helpers and Patwin Day3.
+Have quarterly WEB event with WEB leaders and their 7th grade groups 4.
 Provide funds to support the program (materials, curriculum, games etc) which have direct benefit to incoming students 5.
-Collect exit surveys fror 7th grade WEB participants to rate effectiveness of the program.
+Collect exit surveys from 7th grade WEB participants to rate effectiveness of the program.

-LCFF - Base Total Expenditures: \$13,208.00

-LCFF - Base Allocation Balance: \$0.00
+LCFF - Base Allocation Balance: